 Audit Selection Process

-Being selected for audit doesn’t mean that the IRS noticed a problem with your return.
-The selection process can be somewhat random.
-Many taxpayers seek audit services after being selected by an electronic formula.
-Returns are digitally compared to other similar returns to determine what is standard.
+If the IRS selects your return for an audit, that doesn’t mean that they noticed a problem with your return.
+The selection process is somewhat random.
+Many taxpayers seek audit services after the IRS’s electronic formula selects their return for audit.
+The system digitally compares returns to other similar returns to determine the standard.

 The IRS explains further saying, “We develop these “norms” from audits of a statistically valid random sample of returns, as part of the National Research Program the IRS conducts.”
-They use this program to update the information, which is used in the selection process.
+They use this program to update the information, which they then refer to in the selection process.

-Tax returns with data that interweaves with dubious returns may also be audited.
+Taxpayers who file returns with information that correlates with dubious returns may also find themselves needing audit services.
 For example, you may be their next target if an audit uncovers the fraudulent actions of your business partner.

-An IRS agent reviews your return if you're singled out for audit.
-If he or she agrees with the digital assessment, the return will be forwarded to the proper department.
-This is where the audit proceedings will begin.
+An IRS agent reviews your return if the system singles it out for an audit.
+If he or she agrees with the digital assessment, the return then goes to the proper department.
+This is when the IRS begins the audit proceedings on their end.
+Soon, the taxpayer learns of the impending audit and audit services should be secured immediately.

 First Phase of an Audit